 The Medicare Geographic Variation by National, State & County dataset provides information on the geographic differences in the use and quality of health care services for the Original Medicare population.
 This dataset contains demographic, spending, use, and quality indicators at the state level (including the District of Columbia, Puerto Rico, and the Virgin Islands) and the county level.
 Spending is standardized to remove geographic differences in payment rates for individual services as a source of variation.
 In general, total standardized per capita costs are less than actual per capita costs because the extra payments Medicare made to hospitals were removed, such as payments for medical education (both direct and indirect) and payments to hospitals that serve a disproportionate share of low-income patients.
 Standardization does not adjust for differences in beneficiaries’ health status.

-This dataset contains State data for Medicare beneficiaries of 65 years or older.
+This dataset contains State data for all Medicare beneficiaries regardless of age.
 The dataset includes state and county level data that covers demographic, cost utilization and quality data for all ages.
 The Geographic Variation Public Use File serve as an evaluation of the utilization and quality of healthcare services according to the geographic area of the population covered by Medicare.

 (Source: CMS Medicare Geographic Variation Public Use File, February 2021)